-The client sought a signature design to enhance its identity as The design collocates studio arts, music, performing arts, and an art gallery along a major interior “avenue ” to foster an arts community that encourages students, faculty, and visitors to explore the limitless possibilities of creativity.
+The client sought a signature design to enhance its identity and advance the profile of its renowned arts programs.
+The design collocates studio arts, music, performing arts, and an art gallery along a major interior “avenue ” to foster an arts community that encourages students, faculty, and visitors to explore the limitless possibilities of creativity.

 The iconic building is defined by three distinct forms.
 The art gallery, which gives the building its unique identity, is characterized by a cylindrical form graced by an outdoor sculpture garden.
 The studio/classroom wing, with its gently curvilinear form, is located at the opposite end of the site to give students some privacy from visiting crowds.
 A distinctive rotunda serves as the entrance into the academic studio wing and as an informal gathering space for the students.
 Lastly, a recital hall, dance rehearsal space, and black-box theatre comprise the performance wing, which connects the gallery and studio spaces.

 McGraw Hill Design Award - Merit (Best of Cultural, Museum & Entertainment)